 The Commonwealth Ombudsman has a key role in the monitoring and oversight of the PID Act, and providing assistance to disclosers and agencies.
 Disclosures to authorised officers can be made anonymously, either in person or by telephone.

-Public officials who intend to make a PID related to the Department of Industry should make the PID to an authorised officer.
-The department’s authorised officers are the Director General and the two individuals who occupy the role of Deputy Director General.
+Public officials who intend to make a PID related to IP Australia should make the PID to an authorised officer.
+IP Australia's authorised officers are the Director General and the two individuals who occupy the role of Deputy Director General.